dhchoi-lazy/korean-cuisine/README.md

 ### Ownership

-- The owner of this project is Choi Dong-hyuk from KAIST Graduate School of Culture Technology.
+- The owner of this project is Donghyeok, Choi from KAIST Graduate School of Culture Technology.
 - The owner bears all legal responsibilities for the project and holds the rights.

 ### Terms of Use